AbhinavThella/basic/README.md

 # basic
-This is repository is created to learn how to use github.
-I will learn github soon.
+This is repository is created to learn how to use github.<br>I will learn github soon.